 What Are SLT Pilates Studio Classes?

 SLT Pilates Studio classes, in a nutshell, are intense.
 They fully live up to their motto: “Strengthen your core, Lengthen your limits, and Tone your body.”
 Each 50-minute class is conducted on a Megaformer, which is essentially the fancier, more complex version of a traditional Pilates reformer.
 It has a moving platform and heavy-duty springs for resistance, with various bands and other attachments for different exercises.
 The total-body, low-intensity workouts involve slow, controlled, continuous exercises, such as planks and lunges, on the moving carriage, so you have to work hard to balance and stabilize your body.
-There are no breaks between exercises so you’ll not only build strength, but also muscular and cardiovascular endurance, too.
+There are no breaks between exercises, which is meant to help you not only build strength, but also muscular and cardiovascular endurance, too.

 What to Expect